Tzinov15/mountebank-helper/README.md

 }
 ```

+<h3>Imposter.getImposter()</h3>
+Performs a GET request to the Mountebank server to get the current state of the Imposter including details of each request.
+Returns a Promise that resolves to the response returned from the Mountebank server

 <h2> Functionality / Features Not Yet Implemented </h2>
 <ul>
 <li> Support for fuzzy matching (via regex) on incoming-request body content (as opposed to exact path match) [DONE] </li>